the-pudding/starter/README.md

 [node](http://nodejs.org)

 ## Setup
-Create a new project directory and `cd` into it, then:
+If creating a brand new project from scratch, create a directory and `cd` into it, then:

 ```
 curl -Lk http://bit.ly/2bgptna > Makefile; make;
 ```

+If contributing to an existing project, clone the repo and run `npm i`.

 ## Usage